Des465/Comparison-of-non-convex-stochastic-quasi-newtonian-optimizers-on-retina-disease-classification/README.md

 # Comparison-of-non-convex-stochastic-quasi-newtonian-optimizers-on-retina-disease-classification
 A mini research on behavior of non-convex stochastic quasi newtonian methods on medical imaging project.
-A vast comparison of
+A vast comparison of optimizers' capabilities of convergence, overall generalization.
+Impact of warmed up learning rate scheduling, sharpness aware minimization (SAM) in acquiring competent optima.